Wilmer Flores Player Props: Giants vs. Red Sox

-On Friday, Wilmer Flores (batting .387 in his past 10 games) and the San Francisco Giants play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 10:15 PM ET.
+Wilmer Flores -- with a slugging percentage of .939 in his past 10 games, including five home runs -- will be in action for the San Francisco Giants against the Boston Red Sox, with James Paxton on the hill, on July 29 at 7:15 PM ET.

 Wilmer Flores Game Info & Props vs. the Red Sox